pfa230/homebox_client/README.md

 # homebox-client

 `homebox-client` is the typed Python SDK for the Homebox API, the service that helps you track, manage, and organize your belongings.
-The package is generated from the official OpenAPI specification (`homebox.json`) with OpenAPI Generator 7.16.0 and ships with type-safe Pydantic models and a synchronous HTTP client.
+The package is generated from the official OpenAPI 3.0 specification (`homebox.json`) with `openapi-python-client` and ships with `attrs`-based models plus HTTPX-powered sync/async clients.

 ## Highlights

 - Full coverage of the Homebox API 1.0, including authentication, items, locations, labels, reporting, maintenance, and notifier endpoints.
-- Pydantic v2 models with `typing`-friendly method signatures for confident auto-completion and static analysis.
+- `attrs` models with `typing`-friendly method signatures for confident auto-completion and static analysis.
-- Configurable `ApiClient` built on top of `urllib3`, making it straightforward to tune retries, timeouts, and TLS behaviour.
+- Configurable `Client`/`AuthenticatedClient` built on top of HTTPX, making it straightforward to tune timeouts, TLS behaviour, and async usage.
-- Generated documentation for every endpoint and model under `docs/`.
+- Generated API modules grouped under `homebox_client/api` with endpoint-specific helpers.

 ## Requirements